robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 #### Finding points on a curve at which tangent is horizontal
 1) Calculate the derivative of the function.
 2) Calculate the x coordinates of the points where the tangent is horizontal by setting the derivative equal to 0 and solving for x.
-3) Calculate the y coordinates
+3) Calculate the y coordinates by plugging in the x coordinates of the points using the equation of the curve.